 Before the study is initiated, each user (at investigative sites) will receive log-in information and directions on how to access the interactive response technology (IRT) system.
-At the time of the Screening Visit, immediately after informed consent is obtained and before any study-related procedures are performed, the investigative site will access the enrollment option of the IRT system for assignment of a subject number for all subjects, including subjects not subsequently randomized or treated.
+At the time of the screening visit, immediately after informed consent is obtained and before any study-related procedures are performed, the investigative site will access the enrollment option of the IRT system for assignment of a subject number for all subjects, including subjects not subsequently randomized or treated.
 The subject number is assigned sequentially by the system and will be unique across all sites.
 All enrolled subjects will be assigned sequential subject numbers.
 The subject number will not be used for any other subject.
 If a subject is rescreened, they will be given a new identification number.

-At Week 0 (Day 1), subjects who meet all criteria for enrollment at Screening and Day 1 will be centrally randomized in a 2:1:1 ratio to BMS-986165 6 mg QD, placebo, or apremilast 30 mg BID as determined by a computer-generated randomization schedule using IRT.
-The randomization lists will be generated by the IRT vendor using a permuted block design within each combination of stratum level.
-The randomization in this study will be stratified by geographic region (U.S., Japan [body weight stratum will not be applied in Japan], China [body weight stratum will not be applied in China], and Rest of World), previous biologic use (for psoriasis, psoriatic arthritis or other inflammatory diseases only; yes/no), and body weight ( $\geq 90$ kg and $< 90$ kg).
-As this is designed to be a global study across multiple countries, randomization in each country will be targeted to approximately 35% or less of the total sample size.
-This change is being implemented to achieve geographical representation across countries and to minimize the potential for any single country to have a disproportionate impact on the overall efficacy and/or safety profile.

-After all inclusion/exclusion criteria have been met for a subject, the investigative site will access the IRT on Day 1 for the purposes of randomizing a subject.
+At Week 0 (Day 1), subjects who meet all criteria for enrollment at Screening and Day 1 will be centrally randomized in a 2:1 ratio to BMS-986165 6 mg QD or placebo as determined by a computer-generated randomization schedule using IRT.
+The randomization lists will be generated by the IRT vendor using a permuted block design within each stratum level.
+The randomization in this study will be stratified by country (mainland China vs. non-mainland China) and previous biologic use for psoriasis, psoriatic arthritis or other inflammatory diseases only (yes/no).
+After all inclusion/exclusion criteria have been met for a subject, the investigative site will access the IRT on Day 1 for the purpose of randomizing a subject.
 A treatment group will be assigned by IRT based on the above-described randomization schedule and each subject will be assigned a unique randomization number.
 In addition, a unique kit number will be assigned to the subject corresponding to the treatment assignment.

 A kit will contain adequate study treatment for a 4-week supply.
 At subsequent visits, when new treatment kits need to be provided, the investigative site will access the IRT to obtain the kit number to assign to the subject.
-Study treatment will be dispensed at study visits as shown in the Schedule of Activities (Section 1.3).
+Study treatment will be dispensed at study visits as shown in the Schedule of Activities ([Section 1.3](#)).